HexHive/NASS/README.md

 The data comes from `./eval/cots/dgie_eval.csv`, whose Ab/St columns were populated using manual analysis.
 For easier parsing load the csv into for example google sheets.
-The binaries are stored in `./eval/cots/dgie_cots_eval`.
-To check a service for compliance, load it into a decompiler (ghidra for example) and navigate to the offset of the entry point function (offset column in the csv).
-Manually check that only standard deserialization funcitons are used and that no application-specific logic is embedded in the server stub.
+The binaries and offsets of the entry point function are stored in `./eval/cots/dgie_cots_eval`.
 (1 compute-minutes)

 ### FANS